 Hair and makeup: having your hair and makeup styled for the session is always a good idea, because professional stylists should be able to enhance your natural beauty.
 Makeup for photos is done differently than regular day-to-day makeup.
 That being said, I always encourage a more natural look- especially if we’re going on an adventure outdoors.
-I love messy, windswept photos, so keep that in mind when it comes to your hair.
-Don’t be afraid to let it loose and if it gets messed up, just go with it!
+A smoky eye with a hint of blush and natural lips is a perfect look.

 My collection ranges from sizes xs-xl, and my collection is always expanding.
 If I don’t have your size, I’m happy to get it for you.
-My dresses are flowy, romantic, and will look great on you!
-If you’d like to take advantage of this offer, just let me know.
-I’ll get your size and based on the location and season, I’ll give you my suggestions.
-I can bring a few picks to the session for you to try.
+I love the way these dresses look and convey emotion in photographs.
+If you’d like to borrow a dress, just let me know.
+I’ll get some info from you, and based on the location and season, I’ll give you my suggestions.
+I can even bring a few picks to the session for you to try.

 Avoid shaving for a few hours before the session, because it’ll leave red marks and give you a splotchy chin.
-A fresh hair cut 4-7 days before is always a bonus! *Make sure you do it at LEAST 4 days in advance, so the hair has time to blend a bit.
+If you have a beard or scruff going on, don’t feel like you have to shave on my account.
+If you do get a fresh haircut, make sure you do it at LEAST 4 days in advance, so the hair has time to blend a bit and look more natural.

 Bright, bold colors like red, orange, bright green and royal blue should be avoided because they will cast their color on your skin.
 If you have your heart set on a non-neutral color, check with me first!

 Hint- send me photos of your outfit choices before the session.
 That way I can let you know if something isn’t going to work, or give you ideas on how to improve your selection if needed.

-This isn’t going to be like any portrait session you’ve ever had.
+This isn’t going to be like any portrait session you’ve ever had!
 You’re going to spend 99% of the time just hanging out, focusing on each other, and not even looking at the camera.
 Yep, you heard me right- rule #1 is NO LOOKING AT THE CAMERA (unless I ask you to).
 Don’t worry- I’ll go over everything at the start of the session and show you what to do and what not to do.
 It’s easy, I promise :)

 Come to the session with an open mind and be ready to embrace the unexpected.
 Let the wind mess up your hair, get a little weird.
 Your job is to relax, try to forget I’m taking photos, and just enjoy each other.
 Don’t worry- I’ll guide you and give you lots of things to do to keep your mind busy!
 Some of the prompts I give you might seem strange, or even silly- but just go with it!
 I promise the end result will be amazing.
 You can expect to feel all kinds of awkward at the beginning, but it’s totally normal and it’ll pass!
 Nothing to be afraid of- I won’t ask you to do anything that you’re uncomfortable with.
 We’ll just hang out for a while and I’ll guide you through the session in a natural, relaxed, easy-going way. :)